 Opening remarks by Foreign Minister Zohrab Mnatsakanyan at the annual conference of the MFA apparatus and heads of diplomatic service abroad27 August, 2019

-The annual conference of the central apparatus of the Ministry of Foreign Affairs and heads of diplomatic and consular missions in Yerevan has become a tradition.
-However, this conference is the first since Armenia’s Velvet Revolution of 2018, therefore aims to clarify the priorities of the Armenian diplomacy after the changes and outline the most effective ways of addressing those priorities in accordance with the program of the Government of the Republic of Armenia.
+Holding the annual conference of the central apparatus of the Ministry of Foreign Affairs and heads of diplomatic and consular missions of Armenia in Yerevan has become a tradition.
+However, this conference is the first since Armenia’s Velvet Revolution of 2018, therefore it aims to clarify the priorities of the Armenian diplomacy after the changes and outline the most effective ways of addressing those priorities in accordance with the program of the Government of the Republic of Armenia.
 It is also imperative to analyze the fundamental challenges and threats to our state's national security, to discuss current geopolitical and regional processes that may have a direct impact on the course of Armenia's foreign policy, as well as to anticipate undesirable developments and, if possible, elaborate steps to neutralize them.

 The conference is entitled “Values in action: Armenia’s interests in a changing world”.
 What do we mean under those values?

-In conclusion, we can state that
+In conclusion, we can state that:

 - the above-mentioned values are the exclusive advantage of the Republic of Armenia for communicating with the world and creating long-lasting and stable relations on the ground of strong values;

 -They reflect the universal interconnectedness, as well as our historic and contemporary connections with different nations in the world, the targeted and consistent development and result-oriented use of which should ensure a favourable environment for productive diplomacy of Armenia.

 I must especially emphasize that during today’s conference we enshrine three fundamental foreign policy principles, that will ensure the long-lasting and continuous course of our diplomacy.